Advanced Technologies & Oceanic Procedures (ATOP)

-ATOP provides a fully modernized oceanic air traffic control automation system that allows our customers to take further advantage of investments made in cockpit digital communications.
+- allows customers to take advantage of investments made in cockpit digital communications.

-With ATOP, the Federal Aviation Administration (FAA) significantly reduces the intensive manual processes that today limit the ability of controllers to safely handle airline requests for more efficient tracks or altitudes over long oceanic routes.
-It allows the FAA to meet international commitments of reducing aircraft separation standards thereby dramatically increasing capacity and efficiency for our customers.
+With ATOP, the Federal Aviation Administration (FAA) significantly reduced the intensive manual processes that limited the ability of controllers to safely handle airline requests for more efficient tracks or altitudes over long oceanic routes.
+It allows the FAA to meet international commitments of reduced aircraft separation standards, thereby dramatically increasing capacity and efficiency for customers, and reducing carbon emissions.